 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.

-Job Title: Chief Higher Education Partnerships
+Job Title: Associate, Employer Partnerships

-Location: In-Person in Atlanta (GA), Chicago (IL), New York (NYC), or Newark (NJ)
+Location: Hybrid in Atlanta (GA), Chicago (IL), Newark (NJ), New York City (NY)

 Employment Type: Full-time